CueEpicMusic/Spud-Spotter/README.md

 ## Final Product

-On the landing page, as an unregistered user you can view authenticated user's maps
+On the landing page, as an unregistered user you can view authenticated user's maps.

+As a registered user you can create, edit and delete your maps.